Wunderdog is a magazine for underdogs and wonderdogs, for good dogs and good humans.

-A writer and editor, Nina wanted a rescue Westie when she went freelance some 12 years ago.
-But then a skinny, ginger, shy foster dog called Pippa turned up and changed everything.
-Having grown up in Germany with a dachshund and assorted other pets, Nina moved to London and worked in TV covering news and fashion for five years and has been a freelance correspondent, writer and sub-editor ever since.
-She has branched out into covering trends, design and travel.
-In 2011, Nina did an MA in philosophy for no particular reason.
-Wunderdog is her pet project.
+A journalist, editor and writer, I wanted a rescue Westie when I went freelance some 13 years ago.
+But then a skinny, ginger foster dog called Pippa turned up and changed everything.
+Having grown up in Germany with a dachshund and assorted other pets, I moved to London and worked in TV covering financial news and fashion.
+But since getting up before dawn for some stock market reports isn’t really a life, I have been a freelance correspondent, writer and editor ever since.
+My beats have become softer over the years, and now I write about trends, design and travel.
+In 2011, I did a MA in philosophy for no particular reason.

-Pippa was a senior collie cross, who came to Nina as a rescue dog.
-Fearless and funny, this fox lookalike regularly lead field trips to sandy beaches and muddy ponds, where she would spin around like a complete muppet.
+Pippa was a collie cross, who came to me as a rescue dog.
+Fearless and funny, this fox lookalike regularly led field trips to sandy beaches and muddy ponds.
+She was a people’s dog who was fiercely loyal to her few good friends.

-Sadly, Pippa had a number of illnesses: she lost an eye to glaucoma, turned completely blind eventually, had Cushing's Disease, arthritis, allergies and lymphoma.
+Sadly, Pippa had a number of illnesses: she lost an eye to glaucoma; turned completely blind eventually; had Cushing’s Disease; arthritis; allergies and lymphoma, which led to her death in September 2017.
 Pippa was utterly loved until her very last breath, and she is the guardian dog-angel for Wunderdog.
+How lucky I was to have had Pippa in my life.

 George Baxter, photographer